apache/kvrocks-website/docs/namespace.md

 # Namespace

-Like the Redis database, Kvrocks uses the namespace to isolate the data between users.
+Like the Redis database, Apache Kvrocks™ uses the namespace to isolate the data between users.
 But unlike Redis, each namespace has its own password.
 The data would be stored in the default namespace when using `requirepass`.
 The namespace would have no effect when the cluster mode was enabled like the Redis DB.

 ## Manage Namespace